sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 ### Contracts

 Different cultures bring different takes on work relations to the table.
-Plus remote foreign employments run on a private agreement, _in lieu_ of a stricter CLA: this may lead some remote employee to think they are working as contractors.
+Plus remote foreign employment run on a private agreement, _in lieu_ of a stricter CLA: this may lead some remote employees to think they are working as contractors.

 This is not the case: fiscal arrangement does not imply a temporary or loose releationship.
-Remote foreign workers are still considered SparkFabrik employees and have the same privileges and duties of each other colleague.
+Remote foreign workers are still considered SparkFabrik employees and have the same privileges and duties as each other colleagues.

 Given that, we invite remote foreign applicants to take a look at our take on [personal projects and work](/working-at-sparkfabrik/personal-projects.mdpersonal-projects).

 ### Language barrier

 SparkFabrik is a place where friendly and healthy relationships flourish.
-Despite being remote, we invest in moments of socialization, organizing online coffee-breaks, internal talks, all-hands meetings and encouraging every new sparker to get to know their colleagues, not just working on projects.
+Despite being remote, we invest in moments of socialization, organizing online coffee breaks, internal talks, all-hands meetings and encouraging every new sparker to get to know their colleagues, not just working on projects.

-Despite we can 100% work in English, many casual conversation still happen in Italian and that may be also the case during more officials events like all-hands meetings or some internal talk, depending on the context and topic.
+Despite we can 100% work in English, many casual conversations still happen in Italian and that may be also the case during more official events like all-hands meetings or some internal talk, depending on the context and topic.

-Our current track-record is that non-italian speakers had a hard time remaining engaged and building strong bonds.
+Our current track record is that non-italian speakers had a hard time remaining engaged and building strong bonds.

 We don't have sound statistical evidence, but we want to share our findings with every possible applicant:

 1. Italian is NOT trivial to learn.
 Unless you already proved to be a real language hacker or your mother tongue has a lot in common with Italian (like French, Spanish, Portuguese or Romanian), don't expect to become proficient in a few months, especially if you live overseas.
 2. Don't underestimate the negative effect of limited conversations on your engagement.
-Working on projects is not everything in SparkFabrik and feeling an outsider may be very detrimental to your morale.
+Working on projects is not everything in SparkFabrik and feeling like an outsider may be very detrimental to your morale.

 Forewarned is forearmed.